unisonweb/unison/docs/LanguageReference.md

 The left-hand side is the data type being defined.
 It gives a name for the data type and declares a new _type constructor_ with that name (here it’s named `Optional`), followed by names for any type arguments (here there is one and it’s called `a`).
 These names are bound as type variables in the right-hand side.
 The right-hand side may also refer to the name given to the type in the left-hand side, in which case it is a recursive type declaration.
 Note that the fully saturated type construction `Optional Nat` is a type, whereas `Optional` by itself is a type constructor, not a type (it requires a type argument in order to construct a type).

-The left-hand side consists of zero or more data constructors separated by `|`.
+The right-hand side consists of zero or more data constructors separated by `|`.
 These are _data constructors_ for the type, or ways in which values of the type can be constructed.
 Each case declares a name for a data constructor (here the data constructors are `None` and `Some`), followed by the **types** of the arguments to the constructor.

 When Unison compiles a type definition, it generates a term for each data constructor.
-Here they are the terms `Some : a -> -> Optional a`, and `None : Optional a`.
+Here they are the terms `Some : a -> Optional a`, and `None : Optional a`.
 It also generates _patterns_ for matching on data
 (see [Pattern Matching](#pattern-matching)).

 The general form of a type declaration is as follows: